e-dub/CoronaSouthTyrol/Munich.md

 # Corona data, model and forecast for Munich, Germany

 Mathematical approximation of data for the second wave of COVID-19 in Munich with data starting on 6 October 2020.
-Exponetial growth and a serial interval of four days are assumed.
+Exponential growth and a serial interval of four days are assumed.

 <p align=center><img width="100%" src="fig/ModelDailyCasesMunich.svg"></p>